Beaches

 Things To Do

-Waterfront attractions include the new St. Pete Pier, a pier unlike no other offering hours of fun for all ages.
-With a splash pad, playground, walking paths, an open-air market, a nature discovery centre and plenty of dining options, this attraction, recently named the #2 new attraction in the country by USA today, is not to be missed.
+Waterfront attractions include the new St. Pete Pier, a pier like no other offering hours of fun for all ages.
+With a splash pad, playground, walking paths, an open-air market, a nature discovery centre and plenty of dining options, this attraction, recently named the No. 2 new attraction in the country by USA today, is not to be missed.

 Away from the beach, the museums in St. Pete/Clearwater are a popular spot to enjoy some respite from the sun, with the Dali Museum boasting a stunning geodesic structure as well as housing an inspiring Dali collection.
 If you prefer your art to be more interactive, then head to Fairgrounds St. Pete which has an immersive art and technology exhibition.